LibreCAD/docs/guides/blocks.rst

 Using the Library Browser
 -------------------------

-LibreCAD includes several categories of blocks in its library; algorithm, elektro, plan/air_water, plan/architect, etc.  To use blocks from the :ref:`Block Library <widget-libBrowser>`, select the block from the tree view, click **Insert** and specify a point in the drawing to place the block.
+LibreCAD includes several categories of blocks in its own library; algorithm, elektro, plan/air_water, plan/architect, etc.  A user-defined library can also be configured in LibreCAD.

 Inserting Blocks